NotAShelf/notashelf.dev/apps/notashelf.dev/posts/the-tradeoff-trap.md

 ## A Fork in the Road

 Projects used to come in two broad flavors.
 At least there are two that are relevant to us today, but the new third variant is more sinister.
-Tradditionally there were those two flavors.
+Traditionally there were those two flavors.
 Anyway, I digress.

 You either get the reliable, boring version that just works and feels like a